General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

-Curaçao is an attractive, arid and largely flat island stretching about 40 miles (64km) in length.
-The southern coastline is scattered with spectacular bays, beaches and secluded coves and is more inhabited than the rugged northern shore where the weather-beaten terrain takes the brunt of the wind, and cliffs are pounded by the rough surf.
-The best beaches are scattered along the southwest coast where the calm, crystal clear water creates a tropical paradise for divers, snorkellers and swimmers; towards the east are the largest bays, where the main port and historic capital city, Willemstad, is situated.
+Curaçao is an attractive, arid, and largely flat island about 40 miles (64km) in length.
+The southern coastline is scattered with spectacular bays, beaches, and secluded coves and is more inhabited than the rugged northern shore where the weather-beaten terrain takes the brunt of the wind, and cliffs are pounded by the rough surf.
+The best beaches are scattered along the southwest coast where the calm, crystal clear water creates a tropical paradise for divers, snorkellers, and swimmers; towards the east are the largest bays, where the main port and historic capital city, Willemstad, is situated.

-Curaçao is an ideal holiday destination for underwater lovers, as the excellent visibility, warm water, active reef conservation and variety of diving and snorkelling sites rank the island among the most popular dive locations in the Caribbean.
-On land there are also several interesting sites to visit, including the 'living' Hato Caves where centuries-old stalagmites and stalactites are still being formed; the protected wildlife preserve of Christoffel Park, encompassing Mount Christoffel, the highest point on the island, with fantastic views over the island from among the park's exotic flowers, bent trees and blue iguanas; and the dramatic caverns carved out of the limestone cliffs by the crashing waves within Shete Boka National Park.
+Curaçao is an ideal holiday destination for underwater lovers, as the excellent visibility, warm water, active reef conservation, and variety of diving and snorkelling sites rank the island among the most popular dive locations in the Caribbean.
+On land there are also several interesting sites to visit.
+There are the 'living' Hato Caves where centuries-old stalagmites and stalactites are still being formed; the protected wildlife reserves of Christoffel Park, encompassing Mount Christoffel, the highest point on the island, with fantastic views over the island from among the park's exotic flowers, bent trees, and blue iguanas; and the dramatic caverns carved out of the limestone cliffs by the crashing waves within Shete Boka National Park.

 Whether the days are spent in sun-soaked relaxation or by taking advantage of the endless activities on offer, on land or in the water, when the sun begins to set the trend is to slip into one of the bars, where happy hour is just the beginning of the night to come.